c-h-/universal-native-boilerplate/README.md

  | |
 hints | feature | Add [resource hints](https://www.w3.org/TR/resource-hints/) to web `index.html` to speed page load time insights | feature | Enable automated [Page Speed Insights](https://www.npmjs.com/package/psi) and [Lighthouse](https://github.com/GoogleChrome/lighthouse) reports.
 Saves reports as HTML for review.
 See also visualizer feature.
 Note: both of these reports use `ngrok` to publicly host the project.
 Once analysis is complete the project is taken down.
-Run with `gulp analyze web`. offline | feature | Generate a [Service Worker](https://github.com/NekR/offline-plugin) automatically for web.
-Enables offline use of the app and required to be a Progressive Web App. optimize | feature | Attempt to get faster startup times at the expense of a few bytes. [optimize-js](https://github.com/vigneshshanmugam/optimize-js-plugin) pwa | feature | Make web app a progressive web app.
+Run with `gulp analyze web`. optimize | feature | Attempt to get faster startup times at the expense of a few bytes. [optimize-js](https://github.com/vigneshshanmugam/optimize-js-plugin) pwa | feature | Make web app a progressive web app.
 Generates [icons](https://github.com/haydenbleasel/favicons#usage) and [manifest](https://w3c.github.io/manifest/) for web. visualizer | feature | Useful for all platforms but requires web platform to be enabled.
 Generates a nice graph of dependency weights.
 Saves as html report.
 Run with `gulp analyze <platform>`. [webpack-visualizer](https://github.com/chrisbateman/webpack-visualizer)